 No long term solution in sight

 Before I knew it, my stint as Head of Mission was over.
 I leave knowing that the work is far from finished.
 The refugees will be there for the foreseeable future, and we will have to continue caring for them to restore as much of their dignity as we can.

 A personal challenge for me is to directly witness the situation of the Rohingya in Bangladesh and see no resolution to their suffering.
 They are caught between a rock and a hard place – living in sub-optimal conditions in Bangladesh and unable to go home to Rakhine, Myanmar, because they do not feel safe there.
 It is a complex problem that requires a political solution.
 It can be disheartening to support a population in distress whose main problem you cannot fix.

 What stands out to me leaving Bangladesh is the strength of the Rohingya people in the camps.
 I am reminded that we must continue to highlight their situation so the world does not forget that there are almost 1 million human beings stuck in limbo in the hills of Cox's Bazar.

-Dr. Natasha Reyes is currently the Director of the Operations Support Unit of Medecins Sans Frontieres (MSF) / Doctors Without Borders - Hong Kong.
+Dr. Natasha Reyes was formerly the Director of the Operations Support Unit of Medecins Sans Frontieres (MSF) / Doctors Without Borders - Hong Kong.
 She has been with MSF since 2007 as a field doctor for emergency and unstable contexts.
 Her assignments included Kenya, India, South Sudan, Pakistan, Afghanistan, Libya, Colombia, Sierra Leone, Liberia, Nepal, and the Philippines.